cran/FielDHub/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" style="display: block; margin: auto;" />

-In the figure, gray, pink, and salmon shade the blocks of unreplicated experiments, while distinctively colored check plots are replicated throughout the field in a systematic diagonal arrangement.
+In the figure, salmon, green, and blue shade the blocks of unreplicated experiments, while distinctively colored check plots are replicated throughout the field in a systematic diagonal arrangement.